Thursday, April 27, 2006

 The Smut Peddler: the movie

 I had a chance to see the only known copy of Warner Rose's The Smut Peddler (USA 1965) that tells about a making of a sex magazine in the mid-sixties.
-It's an awful film and there's nothing to be sad about the fact that all the copies of the filmare believed to be destroyed.
-(The trailer exists and it's muchbetter than the film, since it's 1:25 shorter than the actual film.)
+It's an awful film, there's nothing to be sad about the fact that all the copies of the film are believed to be destroyed.
+(The trailer exists and it's much better than the actual film, since it's 1:25 h shorter.)
 The copy is in the dens of the Finnish Film Archive and it's in a pretty good shape.

 Dream Girl was famous for its outrageous photos.
 For example, there's a scene in which a girl attacks another, strangles her, tries to shove her head into a hot oven and pulls her teeth out.
 There's an odd discrepancy between these scenes and the footage about nudie pictures which are very cute.
 Behind all this there was a sadist lesbian editor, who insisted torture being shown in Dream Girl.

-The other commentator (not the Finnish one, who must've seen thesame copy) here is wrong, because there's no "slightly frightening, heavily-made up man who calls himself The Smut Peddler" in the film, but only in the trailer.
+The other commentator (not the Finnish one, who must've seen the same copy) here is wrong, because there's simply no "slightly frightening, heavily-made up man who calls himself The Smut Peddler" in the film.
+He appears only in the trailer.

 The script writer of the film was, if I remember the credits correctly, Herbert Coleman, but he must be some other fellow than the Coleman who worked as an assistant director and producer in some of Hitchcock's films.